 STARTER DISHES/ SNACK

-Here are some exemplary Assamese cuisine preparations which might get you all mouth-watery and hungry on the sight of these delicacies:
+Here are some exemplary Assam food cuisines preparations which might get you all mouth-watery and hungry at the sight of these delicacies:

 MEALS/ MAIN COURSE